Product Teardown: SKIL Cordless Screwdriver

 Project Highlights:

-- Used Solidworks to create a 3D model of a SKIL cordless screwdriver
+- Used Solidworks to create a 3D model of a SKIL

-- Conducted a task analysis and made a decomposition table for the full screwdriver
+- Conducted a task analysis and made a decomposition

-- Worked in a team to create a full CAD model and assembly
+- Worked in a team to create a full CAD model and

 This was a team project in which we recreated an electric screwdriver in CAD using Solidworks.
 We conducted a task analysis on how the screwdriver was used, and then deconstructed it (pictured below).
 We then made CAD files for each part, and put them together in an assembly (exploded view above).
 I worked with the team on the task analysis and decomposition table, and individually created the CAD for the casing and the assembly.